kiancross/unifed-protocol/Security.md

 ### Creating the `Digest` Header

-Add the [`Digest`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Digest) header to every HTTP response.
+Add the [`Digest`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Digest) header to every HTTP request.
 For simplicity, this is restricted to `sha-512`.

 #### How do I implement it?